rails/rails/guides/source/active_record_migrations.md

 ### Using UUIDs instead of IDs for Primary Keys

-By default, Rails uses auto-incrementing integers (often referred to as "IDs") as primary keys for database records.
+By default, Rails uses auto-incrementing integers as primary keys for database records.
 However, there are scenarios where using Universally Unique Identifiers (UUIDs) as primary keys can be advantageous, especially in distributed systems or when integration with external services is necessary.
 UUIDs provide a globally unique identifier without relying on a centralized authority for generating IDs.

 #### Enabling UUIDs in Rails